niels-slotboom/notes/Submanifolds.typ

 $
 This gives a general formula for the induced metric on a submanifold, expressed in terms of the ambient metric and a choice of compatible#footnote[Obviously, the coordinate charts must overlap appropriately and be smooth enough for the construction to be valid.] coordinate systems on both $cal(M)$ and $cal(S)$.

-This expression for $gamma_(i j)$ guarantees that the length of any path measured intrinsically on $cal(S)$, via the line element $dms^2$, matches the length computed externally in the ambient manifold via $ds^2$.
+This expression for $gamma_(i j)$ guarantees that the length of any path measured intrinsically on $cal(S)$, via the line element $dms^2$, matches the length of the same path computed in the ambient manifold via $ds^2$.
 It is, of course, a coordinate-dependent representation---whereas the earlier definition in @inducedMetricDefn[equation] was fully coordinate-independent.
 == Example Submanifold: $S^2 subset RR^3$
 Before diving into more abstract constructions, let us ground our intuition with a concrete example of a manifold and a natural submanifold.
 To this end, we consider the flat Euclidean space $cal(M) = RR^3$, with Cartesian coordinates $x^mu = (x,y,z) in RR^3$ and endowed with the Euclidean metric
 $